tekknolagi/isdt/lecture-notes/2-vcs.md

 If you had more remotes, they would also show up both in the configuration file and in the output of `git remote -v`.

-> Now, SSH is just one way to share Git objects over the network.
-We prefer it
-> because it is the most convenient once set up and does not require typing in
-> your password or using an additional HTTPS authentication token on GitHub.
-> You should feel free to use whatever protocol you like.

 > As another aside, this convention of the path being `username/projectname` is
 > just that---convention.
 The server name and path name could be anything that